-(3) Please see "Security Ownership of Certain Beneficial Owners and Management" for information concerning the number of shares of our common stock owned by our officers and directors as of April 1, 2020.
+(3) Please see "Security Ownership of Certain Beneficial Owners and Management" for information concerning the number of shares of our common stock owned by our officers and directors as of April 1, 2021.

 Our Advisor was formed in Texas on August 1, 2013 and is an affiliate of Hines.
 Its address is 2800 Post Oak Boulevard, Suite 5000, Houston, Texas 77056-6118.
 All of our day-to-day operations are managed and performed by our Advisor and its affiliates and our Advisor currently only serves as our advisor.
 Certain of our directors and executive officers are also managers and executive officers of the general partner of our Advisor.
-The following table sets forth information regarding the managers and executive officers of the general partner of our Advisor.
-With the exception of Mr. Johnson, Mr. Thowfeek, Mr. Harrison and Ms. Vakali, the biography of each of these managers and executive officers is set forth above.
-Please see "Management-Hines and Our Property Management, Leasing and Other Services" for Mr. Johnson's biography and below for Mr. Thowfeek's, Mr. Harrison's and Ms. Vakali's biographies.
+The following table sets forth information regarding certain of the managers and executive officers of the general partner of our Advisor.
+With the exception of Mr. Thowfeek, Mr. Harrison and Ms. Vakali, the biography of each of these managers and executive officers is set forth above.
+Please see below for Mr. Thowfeek's, Mr. Harrison's and Ms. Vakali's biographies.

-Name Age Position and Office with the General Partner of our Advisor Jeffrey C. Hines 65 Chief Executive Officer and Chairman of the Managers C. Hastings Johnson 71 Manager David L. Steinbach 43 Chief Investment Officer and Manager Alfonso J. Munk 46 President and Chief Investment Officer-Americas Alex Knapp 42 Chief Investment Officer-Europe Janice E. Walker 47 Chief Operating Officer J. Shea Morgenroth 44 Chief Financial Officer A. Gordon Findlay 45 Chief Accounting Officer and Treasurer Jason P. Maxwell 46 General Counsel and Secretary Omar H. Thowfeek 35 Managing Director-Investments John H. Harrison 47 Head of Portfolio Management-Americas Eleni Vakali 35 Head of Portfolio Management-Europe
+Name Age Position and Office with the General Partner of our Advisor Jeffrey C. Hines 66 Chief Executive Officer Alfonso J. Munk 47 President and Chief Investment Officer-Americas Alex Knapp 43 Chief Investment Officer-Europe Janice E. Walker 48 Chief Operating Officer J. Shea Morgenroth 45 Chief Financial Officer A. Gordon Findlay 45 Chief Accounting Officer, Treasurer and Secretary Omar H. Thowfeek 36 Managing Director-Investments John H. Harrison 49 Head of Portfolio Management-Americas Eleni Vakali 37 Head of Portfolio Management-Europe